 Each year, we provide information for the children in Years 3 to Year 6 to participate in the ICAS Mathematics, English, Writing, Spelling, Science and Digital Technologies Competitions.
 These are not basic skill tests, but competitions set by the University of New South Wales.
-Children also have the opportunity to enter writing, poetry, art and various other competitions.
+Children also can enter writing, poetry, art and various other competitions.